idrblab/noreva-resources/README.md

 <!-- badges: end -->

 ### Data Availability
-All data analyzed within the protocol could be <a href='https://idrblab.org/noreva2.0/download/tests.zip'>downloaded</a>.
+The tested datasets in the protocol could be <a href='https://idrblab.org/noreva2.0/download/tests.zip'>downloaded</a>.

 ### Welcome to Download the Sample Data for Testing and for File Format Correcting
 ```(r)